-- You can set up an alarm for a difference calculation when defining user presets, or when editing an image in the archive. - This procedure assumes that you have previously set up a difference calculation.
+- You can set up an alarm for a difference calculation when defining user presets (depending on the camera model), or when editing an image in the archive. - This procedure assumes that you have previously set up a difference calculation.

 To set up an alarm for a difference calculation, do the following: